-Currently, the maximum compensation is \$20,000 with limitations on certain expenses.
+Prior to July 09, 2020, the maximum compensation was \$20,000.
+Currently, the maximum compensation is \$15,000 with limitations on certain expenses.
 The compensation may cover the following:

 - Medical care-including doctor and hospital care, dental expenses, prescriptions, medical supplies, inpatient psychiatric care, etc. This does not include expenses covered by insurance.
 Medical expenses are reimbursed at a reduced rate. - Counseling-including counselor, psychologist or psychiatric fees for counseling, unless covered by another source.
 There is a maximum of fifty sessions or \$6,250, however, up to \$8,000 may be available for exigent circumstances.
+As of July 09, 2020, exigent circumstances cannot be considered.
 Payments are limited to \$80 per hour for licensed professional counselors and social workers; \$100 per hour for psychologists; and \$125 per hour for psychiatrists.
-The rate for group therapy is \$60 per hour. - Funeral expenses-including funeral home expenses, cremation, burial expenses, and monument up to \$7,000 combined. - Work Loss-including the victim, claimant, or immediate family member's net (take-home) weekly pay for a reasonable length of absence from work.
-There is a maximum of \$600 per week for work loss, annual leave, sick leave, personal leave or holiday, up to fifty-two weeks may be considered. - Rehabilitation-including vocational or physical therapy, if not covered by another source. - Property-only property damaged as the result of the violent crime is eligible.
+The rate for group therapy is \$60 per hour. - Funeral expenses-including funeral home expenses, cremation, burial expenses, and monument up to \$7,000 combined.
+As of July 09, 2020, the limit is \$5,000. - Work Loss-including the victim, claimant, or immediate family member's net (take-home) weekly pay for a reasonable length of absence from work.
+There is a maximum of \$600 per week for work loss, annual leave, sick leave, personal leave or holiday, up to fifty-two weeks may be considered.
+As of July 09, 2020, the maximum is \$400 per week for work loss. - Rehabilitation-including vocational or physical therapy, if not covered by another source. - Property-only property damaged as the result of the violent crime is eligible.
 This does not include automobile repairs, insurance deductibles, appliances, or money.
-A maximum of \$3,000 may be awarded for eligible property expenses, with clothing limited to a \$500 maximum. - Moving-up to \$1,000 total for security deposits, utility deposits, or moving costs may be available in extreme circumstances when the victim is in imminent physical danger and the offense occurred at the victim's home.
+A maximum of \$3,000 may be awarded for eligible property expenses, with clothing limited to a \$500 maximum.
+As of July 09, 2020, a maximum of \$1,500 maybe awarded for eligible property.

-- Future economic loss-future expenses or losses to the victim or victim's dependents resulting from the victimization.
-Losses must be justified with an explanation of how losses were calculated. - Replacement services loss-expenses the claimant would not have suffered had the victim lived may not exceed \$600 per week and is limited to a maximum of 52 weeks. - Travel-expense incurred to obtain out-of-town medical or psychiatric care, to attend court proceedings related to the victimization, or attend the victim's funeral.
+- Moving-up to \$2,000 total for security deposits, utility deposits, or moving costs may be available in extreme circumstances when the victim is in imminent physical danger and the offense occurred at the victim's home.
+Exigent circumstances may allow up to \$3,000.
+On February 24, 2020, exigent circumstances decreased to \$2,000 and moving expenses decreased to \$1,000.
+As of July 09, 2020, exigent circumstances cannot be considered. - Future economic loss-future expenses or losses to the victim or victim's dependents resulting from the victimization.
+Losses must be justified with an explanation of how losses were calculated. - Replacement services loss-expenses the claimant would not have suffered had the victim lived may not exceed \$600 per week and is limited to a maximum of 52 weeks.
+As of July 09, 2020, replacement services loss may not exceed two hundred \$200 per week for a maximum of 26 weeks. - Travel-expense incurred to obtain out-of-town medical or psychiatric care, to attend court proceedings related to the victimization, or attend the victim's funeral.
 Compensation is based on current State of Alabama, in-state travel guidelines.